rescript-association/genType/README.md

 type persons = array(person);
 ```

-If however you wish to hide from JS the fact that `name` and `surname` are strings, you can do it like this:
+If however you wish to hide from JS the fact that `name` and `surname` are strings, you can do it with the `@genType.opaque` annotation:

 ```reason
 [@genType.opaque]